Fountain of Youth: Bimini

 According to legend, the Spanish heard of Bimini from the Arawaks in Hispaniola, Cuba, and Puerto Rico.
 The Caribbean islanders described a mythical land of Beimeni or Beniny (whence Bimini), a land of wealth and prosperity, which became conflated with the fountain legend.
-By the time of Ponce de Leon, the land was thought to be located northwest towards the Bahamas (called la Vieja during the Ponce expedition).
-The natives were probably referring to the area occupied by the Maya.
-This land also became confused with the Boinca or Boyuca mentioned by Juan de Solis, although Solis's navigational data placed it in the Gulf of Honduras.
-It was this Boinca that originally held a legendary fountain of youth, rather than Bimini itself.
-Sequene, an Arawak chief from Cuba, purportedly was unable to resist the lure of Bimini and its restorative fountain.
-He gathered a troupe of adventurers and sailed north, never to return.
+By the time of Ponce de Leon, the land was thought to be located northwest towards the Bahamas.
+Bimini was the island that Ponce's royal contract stipulated that he was to seek and discover.
+This land was conflated with the Boinca or Boyuca mentioned by Juan de Solís, although Solís's navigational data placed it in the Gulf of Honduras.
+The archaeologist and historian Sam Turner says that according to Herrera's abridged account of the 1513 voyage, the only one known to have been taken from the original 1513 logs, Ponce's fleet altered course "though Bimini did not lie in that direction".

 While it is not known whether any legend about healing waters was widespread among the indigenous peoples of the Caribbean, the Italian-born chronicler Peter Martyr attached such a story drawn from ancient and medieval European sources to his account of the 1514 voyage of Juan Diaz de Solis in a letter to the Pope in 1516, though he did not believe the stories and was dismayed that so many others did.